Mike Smith (ice hockey, born 1982)

-Mike Smith (born March 22, 1982) is a Canadian professional ice hockey goaltender for the Edmonton Oilers of the National Hockey League (NHL).
-Smith has previously played for the Dallas Stars, Tampa Bay Lightning, Phoenix/Arizona Coyotes, and the Calgary Flames.
+Mike Smith (born March 22, 1982) is a Canadian former professional ice hockey goaltender.
+Smith played 16 seasons in the National Hockey League (NHL) for the Dallas Stars, Tampa Bay Lightning, Phoenix/Arizona Coyotes, Calgary Flames, and the Edmonton Oilers.
 Smith is the 11th goaltender in NHL history to score a goal, which he did in the 2013–14 season against the Detroit Red Wings.
-A two-time NHL All-Star (2017, 2018), he was named to the 2014 Canadian Olympic Hockey Team, winning a gold medal at the 2014 Winter Olympics.
+A two-time NHL All-Star (2017, 2018), he was named to the Canada national team for the 2014 Winter Olympics where he won a gold medal.

-Selected by the Dallas Stars in the 2001 NHL draft, Smith played in the American Hockey League (AHL) for the Utah Grizzlies, Houston Aeros, and the Iowa Stars.
+Selected by the Dallas Stars in the 2001 NHL entry draft, Smith played in the American Hockey League (AHL) for the Utah Grizzlies, Houston Aeros, and the Iowa Stars.
 Smith also played for the Lexington Men O'War of the East Coast Hockey League (ECHL) in 2002–03.
 After playing five seasons in the minors, Smith had his NHL debut on October 21, 2006, playing for the Dallas Stars against the Arizona Coyotes putting up a 22-save shutout, making him the first goalie in Dallas Stars history to have a shutout in his first NHL game.
 Smith was named to the 2006–07 NHL All-Rookie Team.

 Playing career

 Junior hockey

-Smith began his hockey career in 1999 playing for his hometown Kingston Frontenacs of the Ontario Hockey League (OHL).
+Smith began his ice hockey career in 1999 playing for his hometown Kingston Frontenacs of the Ontario Hockey League (OHL).
 That season, he played 15 games while backing up future NHL player Andrew Raycroft.

 After the start of the 2000–01 season, Smith moved to the Sudbury Wolves, where he played 43 games, registering a 2.52 goals against average (GAA) and 0.913 save percentage in the regular season.
 The Wolves made it to the second round of the playoffs that year with Smith in net.